kethansrinivas9/Image-Repository-Application/README.md

 # Prerequisites to run the Application
 1. Install MySQL database on your machine with username as `root` and password as `kethan`
 2. Install Docker on your machine with virtual Box
-3. Add port forwarding rules in the virtual Box by following the below steps Virtual Box -> Settings -> Network -> Adapter 1 -> Port Forwarding -> Add port forwarding rules for 3000 and 3002 ports
+3. Add port forwarding rules in the virtual Box by following the below steps:

+   Virtual Box -> Settings -> Network -> Adapter 1 -> Port Forwarding -> Add port forwarding rules for 3000 and 3002 ports

 # Instructions to Install and Deploy the Application